amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

 *	\test

-18. We will need to update our SAM template (_template.yml_) to register our new function.
+18. We will need to update our SAM template (template.yml) to register our new function.
-Incorporate these \*\ ***requirements\*\*** by modifying the template.yml file:
+Incorporate these **requirements** by modifying the template.yml file:

-1. Function name: &quot;AddService&quot;
+a.
+Function name: "AddService"

-2. The functionality will be handled by the handler() function in js
+b.
+The functionality will be handled by the handler() function in add.js

-3. Runtime: &quot;10&quot;
+c.
+Runtime: "nodejs6.10"

-4. Use the same LambdaTrustRole
+d.
+Use the same LambdaTrustRole

-5. The event trigger will be coming from our existing &quot;GetEvent&quot; API Gateway
+e.
+The event trigger will be coming from our existing "GetEvent" API Gateway

-6. We would like to return a JSON response whenever we receive an _ANY_ HTTP request to the API with path /add/{x}/{y}.
-Therefore, given [http://[api-address]/add/1/2](http://%5Bapi-address%5D/add/1/2),the API should return { … &quot;result&quot;:3 … }.
+f.
+We would like to return a JSON response whenever we receive an ANY HTTP request to the API with path /add/{x}/{y}.
+Therefore, given http://[api-address]/add/1/2,the API should return { … "result":3 … }.

 **Hint:** Use the _GetHelloWorld_ resource definition in the same file (template.yml) to help you apply the necessary changes.
 See [Serverless Resources Within AWS SAM](http://docs.aws.amazon.com/lambda/latest/dg/serverless_app.html) for the complete reference, or use the guide below: